 Whipped Cream for serving, if desired!

 Note: you will want to make sure your dish fits properly in the pressure cooker, this is very important.
 You want the steam to be able to build and cook the custard properly.
 Also, you must be able to secure the lid properly.
-While I have not bought any special (additional) items to use with my pressure cooker, I take care to use the kitchen wares that I do have, in an effective and safe manner.
+While I have not bought any special (additional) items to use with my pressure cooker, I use the kitchen wares that I do have, in an effective and safe manner.

 For example, this bowl and trivet are too tall to fit in the pressure cooker pan.